 Day dedicated to Gallipoli's surroundings.
 First stop is in Sannicola to discover its underground oil mill, then Tuglie with its amazing “rural culture museum”.
 We'll go to Galatone to visit its beautiful Baroque old town and the Norman castle of Fulcignano.
 In the afternoon we reach Galatina where we can admire the church of Santa Caterina, totally painted with frescoes in Giottesco style, and then visit the beautiful historical center of the town.
 Possible return by train.

-Day 7: way back to Lecce (distance 42 km)
+Day 7: From Gallipoli to Lecce (distance 52 km)

 Last day of our trip.
 We’ll pass by many 19th century fortified farmhouse and villas on our way back to Lecce.
 We stop in Nardò to visit its decadent baroque style historical center.
 Next stop in Copertino to discover its impressive Norman castle and listen to stories about 'the hopi of flights'.
 Some km before Lecce a last stop at a handcraft traditional pottery, at the Martina brothers, skillful keepers of this ancient art.